lightningnetwork/lnd/docs/code_contribution_guidelines.md

 they follow the guidelines set forth on this page.
 That said, if you don't have the following basic qualifications you will likely find it quite difficult to contribute to the core layers of Lightning.
-However, there are still a number of low hanging fruit which can be tackled without having full competency in the areas mentioned below.
+However, there are still a number of low-hanging fruit which can be tackled without having full competency in the areas mentioned below.

 - A reasonable understanding of bitcoin at a high level (see the